 Turn on Your Television

-Either way, the first thing you’ll want to do is turn on your television and switch to the right input.
+Either way, you’ll first want to turn on your television and switch to the correct input.

-Back in Step 2 you plugged the HDMI cable into a specific port on your television.
+Back in Step 2, you plugged the HDMI cable into a specific port on your television.
 Most televisions number their HDMI ports.
-Now, you’re going to want to switch to the Input on your television that corresponds to that number.
+Now, you will want to switch to the Input on your television corresponding to the correct HDMI input.

-The process for selecting that input is going to differ for each television and, frankly there are too many possibilities to list here.
+The process for selecting that input will differ for each television, and, frankly, there are too many possibilities to list here.

-However, most television remote controls will have a button titled Input or Source that will cycle through your different ports.
-Many also have an on-screen display that will tell you what port you’re seeing.
+However, most television remote controls will have an Input or Source button that will cycle through your different ports.
+Many also have an on-screen display telling you what port is active.

 Turn on Your Android TV Box

-Once you find the correct TV input, the next step is to make sure your Android TV box is powered up.
+Once you find the correct TV input, the next step is to ensure your Android TV box is powered up.

-Many devices will have some sort of status light to let you know when they’re on, but that’s not always the case.
+Many devices will have a status light to let you know when they’re on, but that’s not always true.

 If it doesn’t look like your Android box is powered on, the best thing to do is press the power button on your Android box’s remote control OR the button on the device itself.